Stonec823/Stonec823/README.md

 - Hi, I’m Carson (@Stonec823)

-- Using this profile to display personal data projects
+- I'll be using these repositories to share personal data projects

-- Let's collaborate or connect! - Email: stone.carson23@gmail.com
+- Let's collaborate or connect - Email: stone.carson23@gmail.com